-The following are considered reported changes for Food Stamps and the information received from them require follow up and/or action.
+The following are considered reported changes for Food Stamp Program and the information received from them require follow up and/or action for all AG's.

-- Communication from an AG member, such as an office visit, telephone call or written statement to report a change for any program of assistance in RAPIDS, - An application for burial assistance and applications or redeterminations for other programs of assistance which are in RAPIDS, or - Information received on behalf of a client that results in changes being made in RAPIDS for other programs of assistance.
+- Communication from an AG member, such as an office visit, telephone call or written statement to report a change for any program of assistance in RAPIDS, - An application for burial assistance and applications or redeterminations for other programs of assistance which are in RAPIDS, or

+Information received on behalf of a client that results in changes being made in RAPIDS for other programs of assistance.